-The MPA was designated by an Order under the National Protected Areas Ordinance, 2003, and specific amendments to the NPAO and Fisheries (Conservation and Management) Ordinance, 2015.
+The MPA was designated by an Order under the National Protected Areas Ordinance 2003 (NPAO), and specific amendments to the NPAO, Fisheries Conservation and Management Ordinance (2015), Fishery and Ascension Mining Ordinance (1923) have been introduced to restrict the most damaging activities.

-- The National Protected Areas Ordinance, 2003, has been amended so that no building or other development can take place anywhere in the MPA unless it is authorised by the Administrator.
-An assessment of the impact on the environment must be undertaken for each proposed development and the Administrator must take this assessment and the advice of the Director of Conservation into account when making such decisions.
-Further amendments to the Ordinance grant powers to introduce regulations restricting activities in the MPA and appoint wardens to enforce those regulations. - The Fisheries (Conservation and Management) Ordinance, 2015, has been amended so that large-scale commercial fishing (defined as: extractive fishing or fishing-related operations by any person, the primary purpose of which is the taking of fish to export from Ascension for sale elsewhere, whether any such sale is by or on behalf of that person or by another) is prohibited throughout the MPA. - The Fishery Limits (Licensing of Fishing) (Offshore Zone) Order, 2015, has been amended so that licences to fish in the offshore zone, between 12 and 200NM from the island, can only be issued for research activities.
-The Order already states that all fishing in the offshore zone requires a licence, so restricting the granting of licences only to research fishing means all other forms of fishing are prohibited in this part of the MPA.
+- The National Protected Areas Ordinance (2003) has been amended so that no building or other development can take place anywhere in the MPA unless it is authorised by the Governor.
+An assessment of the impact on the environment must be undertaken for each proposed development and the Governor must take this assessment and the advice of the Director of Conservation into account when making such decisions.
+Further amendments to the Ordinance grant powers to introduce regulations restricting activities in the MPA and appoint wardens to enforce those regulations. - The Fisheries Conservation and Management Ordinance (2015) has been amended so that large-scale commercial fishing (defined as: extractive fishing or fishing-related operations by any person, the primary purpose of which is the taking of fish to export from Ascension for sale elsewhere, whether any such sale is by or on behalf of that person or by another) is prohibited throughout the MPA. - The Fishery Limits (Licensing of Fishing) (Offshore Zone) Order (2015) has been amended so that licences to fish in the offshore zone, between 12 and 200NM from the island, can only be issued for research activities.
+The Order already states that all fishing in the offshore zone requires a licence, so restricting the granting of licences only to research fishing means all other forms of fishing are prohibited in this part of the MPA. - The Mining (Ascension) Ordinance (1923) has been amended to prohibit all mining activity throughout the MPA.

-This Management Plan has legal status under the National Protected Areas Ordinance (2003) and decisions about the management of the MPA must follow the principles laid out here.
+This Management Plan has legal status under the NPAO and decisions about the management of the MPA must follow the principles laid out here.